Eye Exams by Our Veterinary Opthalmologists

-Once the above two tests have been performed, your ophthalmologist will conduct a thorough ophthalmic exam of your pet’s eyes.
+Once the above two tests have been performed, your pet ophthalmologist will conduct a thorough ophthalmic exam of your pet’s eyes.
 It’s important to note that this exam is completely painless and is normally performed with the room lights dimmed, using specialized magnifying equipment and other light sources.
-Many pet owners ask us whether or not sedation is necessary for there pet, and the answer to this question is sometimes.
-Sedation is rarely necessary for an eye exam, and is avoided when possible.
+Many pet owners ask us whether or not sedation is necessary for their pet, and the answer to this question is “sometimes.”
+Sedation is rarely necessary for an eye exam, and is avoided when at all possible.
 A muzzle may be placed on your pet at our staff’s discretion to make the exam safer for all of those involved.

 Animal Eye Associates In Florida